devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 ## Setup and Teardown

-I created the above files one by one and continuously ran these commands sure everything was working as expected:
+As I was adding terraform resource code, I continuously ran these commands to ensure everything was working as expected:

 ```
 // Stand up infrastructure